luci/luci-py/appengine/isolate/doc/Design.md

 The root is a dictionary with the following keys:
   - `algo`: Hashing algorithm used to hash the content.
 Normally `'sha-1'`.
-  - `command`: exact command to run as a list.
+  - `command`: DPERECATED. exact command to run as a list.
   - `files`: list of dictionary, each key being the relative file path, and the entry being a dict determining the properties of the file.
 Exactly one of `h` or `l` must be present. `m` must be present only on POSIX systems.